Where to visit Olympics venues in Japan

 This conference center in Chiba prefecture regularly hosts global events, whether that's a Lady Gaga concert or a giant Pokemon card swap.

-Team USA's Gable Steveson will definitely look back fondly on his time in Makuhari Messe -- he defeated Georgia's Geno Petriashvili to win the gold medal in the men's 125kg final here on August 6.
+Team USA's Gable Steveson will definitely look back fondly on his time in Makuhari Messe -- he defeated Georgia's Geno Petriashvili to win the gold medal in the men's 125 kilogram final here on August 6.

 Enoshima Yacht Harbor